souryacs/COSPEDTreeBL/README.md

                     1 - input file (containing the input treelist) format is NEWICK (default)
                     2 - input file format is NEXUS

--T CUSTOM_SUPERTREE_FILE, --topology=CUSTOM_SUPERTREE_FILE

-                    File containing custom unweighted supertree topology, such as RFS.
-                    The supertree is built using the input trees (provided with -I option above)

--t TOPOLOGY_FILE_FORMAT, --topform=TOPOLOGY_FILE_FORMAT

-                    The value can be either 1 or 2.
-                    1 - supertree topology (provided using the -T option) is a NEWICK (default) formatted file
-                    2 - file format of the supertree topology file is NEXUS

 -s, --basicscore   (boolean option)

                     If TRUE, support scores of individual couplets follow the rule employed in basic COSPEDTree approach.